DuckyBlender/duckgpt-discord/README.md

 - [x] Image generation
 - [ ] More image generation options (normal SDXL, etc.)
 - [ ] More /img arguments (size, steps, etc.)
+- [ ] Handle long responses (or limit the response length to 2000 characters)
 - [ ] Image recognition (LLaVa)
 - [ ] Release the comfyui-rs library as a crate on crates.io